 From now on, I think the minimum time we stay in one area has to be no less than three days.
 Of course there will be exceptions but not knowing anything about a place, three days sounds like a good length of time to get a taste of an area.

 Based on our experience, Brazil has a lot to offer to a lot different types of travelers.
 We did enjoy hiking in Chapada Diamantina a lot as I explained earlier.
 We also made new friends that we had a good time with and hope to see them again in the future.
 In regards to the second half of the trip, I think we would enjoy exploring the coast and the mountains from Rio toward São Paulo given more time.
 Having our friends from home traveling with us is always a lot of fun and means a lot more drinks.
 However, this part of the world didn’t really grab me and really pull me into returning immediately.
+Going out, partying, and celebrations like Carnival are not really what we look for when we travel.
 That’s not to say you shouldn’t visit and plan your vacations, but the glaciers and alpine terrain seems to call to me more than the beach and cities.
 Secondly, it’s been a year since my last backcountry trekking trip and this trip didn’t really contain that to the same degree.
 So really, my personal preferences is most likely affect my opinion here.

 In all, we’d return to Brazil if it’s easy to do so.
 It’s such a big country that we can find a place to explore like the Amazon or Recife.
 On my rankings of places to go to though, it’s a little further down.